mwootendev/notes/json-schema.md

 ## JSON Schema Document

 JSON documents can reference a schema by including a `$schema` property in the document.
 The `$schema` property should reference the JSON schema that the document adheres to.
-The JSON schema can be referenced locally, or using an HTTP URL.
+The JSON schema can be referenced locally, or using a URI.
+A JSON schema document should provide its own `$id` URI to uniquely reference the schema being declared.

 ```js
 {